v81d/siths-mathathon-bugs/README.md

 ### 9. Spoof the Contact Form
 You can send a contact form on someone else's behalf by, again, removing the `disabled=""` tag from the form elements.

-This can be exploited to spam the email service and essentially spoof your identity while doing so.
+This can be exploited to spam the email service and essentially spoof your identity (as someone else) while doing so.